grajdeanserghei/GitLogAnalysis_RLang/README.md

 Statistical analysis of git repository commit logs

 #Getting Started
 It is my small project where I learn statistics using R language.
-As input dataset are used git commit logs from a git repository.
+Git logs are used as input.